PrefectHQ/prefect/docs/ui/cloud.md

 ## Prefect Cloud REST API

-The [Prefect REST API](/api-ref/rest-api/) is used for communicating data from Orion clients to Prefect Cloud or a local Prefect Orion server so that orchestration can be performed.
-This API is mainly consumed by Orion clients like the Prefect Python Client or the Orion Dashboard.
+The [Prefect REST API](/api-ref/rest-api/) is used for communicating data from Prefect clients to Prefect Cloud or a local Prefect server so that orchestration can be performed.
+This API is mainly consumed by Prefect clients like the Prefect Python Client or the Prefect UI.

 !!! note "Prefect Cloud REST API interactive documentation"
     Prefect Cloud REST API documentation is available at <a href="https://app.prefect.cloud/api/docs" target="_blank">https://app.prefect.cloud/api/docs</a>.